ADOS-2 Clinical Training

-This 3 day training is scheduled for May 7-9, 2025 and is intended for specialists in Autism Spectrum Disorder (ASD).
+This 3 day training is scheduled for May 7-9, 2025 and December 3-5, 2025.
 This training course offers detailed training for people who plan to use the ADOS-2.
-The goals of this workshop are to provide hands-on experience in administering the ADOS-2, detailed instruction and practice with coding, and information on appropriate use and interpretation in research.
-With guidance from an experienced ADOS-2 trainer, trainees will administer parts of the ADOS-2 to child and adult volunteers with ASD.
+For those who are new to the ADOS this can serve as an introductory training and for those with more experience a refresher course.
+The goals of this workshop are to provide detailed instruction in administration and and practice with coding, and information on appropriate use and interpretation in research.
 Detailed discussions on scoring of the ADOS-2 follow each practice administration.
-Trainees will be provided with videos of other ADOS-2 administrations to watch after the training and will be given instructions on the next steps for achieving research reliability.
-This workshop is designed for educators, clinicians, and researchers with prior background in autism spectrum disorder and formal testing, such as speech-language pathologists, psychometrist, psychologists, special education ASD specialists, and occupational therapists.
+Trainees will be provided with resources to assist them in their administration and ongoing practice.
+This workshop is designed for those with foundational understanding of child development as well as experience working with ASD individuals such as educators, clinicians, and researchers with prior background in autism spectrum disorder and formal testing, such as speech-language pathologists, psychometrist, psychologists, special education ASD specialists, and occupational therapists.

 About the Presenter: